Fill out the form below:

 Dynamic Content Pillars

-William & Mary's Online MSBA program is designed to maximize your quantitative skills and elevate your knowledge of data science, with a particular focus on the applicability of data science to strategic business planning.
-The program curriculum revolves around four dynamic pillars, and mastery of these pillars helps ensure that our students graduate with a tangible advantage in a high-demand field, where opportunities are growing across industries and around the globe.
+William & Mary's Online MSBA program is designed to maximize your computing and modeling skills while honing your ability to apply data science to strategic business planning.
+The program curriculum revolves around four dynamic pillars, and mastery of these pillars helps ensure that you graduate with a tangible advantage in a high-demand field, where opportunities are growing across industries and around the globe.

 These skills will guide you in asking the right questions, building the right models and using those models to perform the right analyses.
 The resulting insights, when appropriately interpreted and communicated, will give you the means to transform business outcomes by telling the right story, in the right way.

 “It is not enough to just know business analytics methodologies.
 Organizations need problem solvers who can take data from chaos to clarity.
 The William & Mary Online MSBA program prepares individuals to do just that.”